qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Voronoi polygons
 ----------------
-Takes a points layer and generates a polygon layer containing the Voronoi polygons (known also as Thiessen polygons) corresponding to those input points.
+Takes a point layer and generates a polygon layer containing the Voronoi polygons (known also as Thiessen polygons) corresponding to those input points.

 Any location within a Voronoi polygon is closer to the associated point than to any other point.

 .. figure:: img/voronoi.png
    :align: center